dls-cipher/bts-workers/worker-website.md

 **NOTICE/ADVERTISEMENT:**

-This worker has one empty position for a

-- Web Designer

-to be filled.

-*If you are from within the ecosystem and you are interested, for submissions please contact Worker Manager by Telegram (@murda_ra) or by discussion thread of this worker in BitSharestalk.org
+- This worker will constantly produce issues at it's corresponding repository on GitHub *If you are from within the ecosystem, or completely random person and you are interested, for submissions please contact Worker Manager by Telegram (@murda_ra) or by discussion thread of this worker in BitSharestalk.org or directly by commenting referring issue on the GitHub